-There exists initial data with critical mass such that the solution approaches to some stationary solution \cite{Blanchet2012,Carlen2013,Lopez-Gomez2013}, as time goes to infinity, that chemotaxis collapse, blowup in the form of Dirac-type distribution with \(8\pi\) weight, happens in infinite time at the center of mass \cite{Blanchet2008}, and that the solution oscillates among stationary solutions \cite{Lopez-Gomez2014}.
-Refined descriptions of infinite-time blowup were given in \cite{Ghoul2018,Carrillo2017}.
-When \(\Omega\) is the unit disk, the system \eqref{sys: pks} is known as Smoluchowski-Poisson equation
+There exist initial data with critical mass such that the solution approaches to certain stationary solutions \cite{Blanchet2012,Carlen2013,Lopez-Gomez2013}, as time goes to infinity, that chemotaxis collapse, blow-up in the form of Dirac-delta distribution with $8\pi$ weight, happens in infinite time at the center of mass \cite{Blanchet2008}, and such that the solution oscillates among stationary solutions \cite{Lopez-Gomez2014}.
+Refined descriptions of infinite-time blow-up were given in \cite{Ghoul2018,Davila2024}.
+When $\Omega$ is the unit disk, the system \eqref{sys: pks} is known as Smoluchowski-Poisson system

 subjected to mixed boundary conditions